top of page

 To train the astronauts in weightlessness, that is to say the absence of gravity, they are subjected to Zero G flights.
 The astronauts are placed in the empty cabin of the plane, the interior walls of the device are covered with mattresses.
 In these flights, the plane describes parabolas.
 During the end of the ascending phase, then the beginning of the descending phase, the astronauts can remove their safety belts and fly freely in the cabin as if they were weightless.

 To better understand this phenomenon, let's do the following experiment.
 Let's put our smartphone on a table and then in FizziQ open the Absolute Acceleration measurement.
 We see the value of 9.81 m/s² is displayed.
-Now let's orient the laptop differently in all directions.
+Now let's orient the smartphone differently in all directions.
 We will see that the value changes and then also stabilizes at the value 9.81 m/s².
 This therefore means that the smartphone is subjected to a force equivalent to an acceleration of 9.81 m/s².
 It is the acceleration of gravity.
 Yet the smartphone does not move, which means that the smartphone somehow measures the force created by the table in reaction to gravity.

 Recording of absolute acceleration to represent acceleration in a Zero G flight